richelbilderbeek/prao_noah_20250409/report.md

 supervision                          |  561. |   609.  |
 >Table that should in theory yield the p-value 2.2e-16

+Conclusion:

 The second test, which I believe to be the correct one, yields a really low p value.
 This suggests there's a very low chance at independence, and theres a strong relationship between teaching hours and gender.
+There is, in theory a gendered effect, and quite a significant one at that.
+(This could be completely false as this is the conclusion I, myself, have drawn from my limited knowledge.)
 ## Goal

 To find out if gender and academic status matters for hours spent teaching.